riesenia/cakephp-rabbitmq/README.md

     ]
 ```

 Every key in the configuration is an alias for a specific queue.
-Key `server` is reserved for definition of the ZeroMQ connection.
+Key `server` is reserved for definition of the RabbitMQ connection.

 ### Basic Configuration keys